trimclain/.dotfiles/README.md

 # My Dotfiles

+NOTES:
-NOTE: Automatic installation with `make` is written for Debian-based systems and was tested on Ubuntu 20.04.
+- Installation with `make` is written for Debian-based systems and was tested on Ubuntu 20.04.
+- For my neovim config the latest neovim nightly is required.
+Use `make nvim` to get it installled.

 ## How to install